kazurayam/unittest-helper/README.md

 If the "method" directory is not there, it will be silently created.

-If the "method" directory is already there, it will be once removed recursively and recreated.
+If the "method" directory is already there, it will be just reused.

 #### TestOutputOrganizer resolves the project directory via classpath